sibabalwemosia24/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Displays the result of BREATH to the power LOWER
 11. Converts a number from base 2 to base 10
 12. prints all possible combinations of two letter, except oo
+13. Prints a number with two decimal places